Devemmy01/Javascript-Projects/Color pallete generator/README.md

 To generate a new colour, simply refresh the page.
 You can also press the spacebar to generate new colours.

 To lock a colour, simply click on the lock toggle.
-The colour will be locked and will not change when you generate new colours.
+The colour will be locked and will not change when you generate new colours only be pressing the spacebar.

 To copy the hex code of a colour, simply click on the copy button.
 The hex code will be copied to your clipboard.